justnp/Getting-and-Cleaning-Data/README.md

 Sub Folders
 -----------
 1. CourseProject   --> this folder contains run_analysis.R script
 a.
-UCI HAR Dataset --> this folder contains data for this project
+UCI HAR Dataset --> this sub-folder in "CourseProject" contains data for this project
 b.
-AnalysisResult  --> this folder contains result data and code book
+AnalysisResult  --> this sub-folder in "CourseProject" contains result data and code book